-Paul Cézanne was the first to make the break from Impressionism when he withdrew from exhibiting with the movement in 1878.
+was the first to make the break from Impressionism when he withdrew from exhibiting with the movement in 1878.
 He wished “to make of Impressionism something solid and durable like the art of the museums.”
-He rejected the idea of ‘capturing the moment’ with special emphasis on the effect of light and set about trying to capture the structure and permanence of both landscape and still life.
-He became obsessed with the underlying structures of natural forms such as trees and mountains.
+He rejected the idea of ‘capturing the moment’ with the emphasis on light.
+He set about trying to capture the structure and permanence of both landscape and still life.
+Cézanne became obsessed with the underlying structures of natural forms such as trees and mountains.
 He also sought solutions to the problem of unifying surface patterns with spatial depth – making a flat surface (the canvas) look 3D.
-By reducing structures, mountains etc., to simple shapes and analysing the colour relationships, he managed to give a solidity to the object that Impressionism, by its very nature, could not.
-His art became a major inspiration for Picasso’s development of Cubism.
+He did this by reducing structures such as mountains, to simple shapes.
+Plus, by analysing the colour relationships he saw, he managed to give a solidity to objects that Impressionism could not.
+His work became a major inspiration for Picasso’s development of Cubism.
 Cubism would develop further the issue of how to depict three dimensional objects in 2 D space (on a flat surface).

-The Post Impressionists often exhibited together but, unlike the Impressionists who were a close-knit, convivial group, they mainly worked alone.
+The Post Impressionists often exhibited together.
+But, unlike the Impressionists who were a close-knit convivial group, they were individuals.
 Cézanne painted in isolation at Aix-en-Provence in southern France.
 Gauguin worked with Van Gogh for a short time in the late 1880’s before taking up residence in Tahiti in 1891.

-Both Gauguin and Van Gogh developed their own, more spiritual, response to Impressionism, in fact Gauguin announced in 1886 that Impressionism had become too involved with “the abominable error of naturalism.”
-He advocated a return to the aesthetic of primitive art, for which he believed imagination and ideas were the primary inspiration and the representation of nature merely a vehicle for that expression.
-Copying the pure, flat colour, heavy outline, and decorative qualities of medieval stained glass and manuscript illumination, Gauguin’s work developed.
-Eventually, his painting would combine the expressive potential of pure colour and line, using exotic and sensuous colour harmonies to paint Tahitians almost poetically.
+Both Gauguin and Van Gogh developed their own, more spiritual, response to Impressionism.
+In fact Gauguin announced in 1886 that Impressionism had become too involved with “the abominable error of naturalism.”
+He wanted a return to the aesthetic of primitive art, for which he believed imagination and ideas were the primary inspiration.
+To him the representation of nature was merely a vehicle for that expression.
+Influenced by the pure, flat colour, heavy outline, and decorative qualities of medieval stained glass and manuscript illumination, Gauguin’s work developed.
+Eventually, his painting would combine the expressive potential of pure colour and line and sensuous colour harmonies to paint Tahitians almost poetically.

-After arriving in Paris in 1886 Vincent van Gogh’s painting was transformed by Impressionist techniques and colour.
-He changed the contrasting short brushstrokes of Impressionism into curving, vibrant lines of colour which gave him the means to express his emotions and inner torment.
-When we look at a Van Gogh painting, especially the later ones, we are not looking at a painting of objects we are looking at the soul of a insecure and unstable man.
+After arriving in Paris in 1886 Vincent van Gogh’s painting was also transformed by Impressionist techniques and colour.
+To start with he used the contrasting short brushstrokes of Impressionism.
+Later, he enhanced them into curving, vibrant lines of colour which gave him the means to express his emotions and inner torment.
+When we look at a Van Gogh painting, especially the later ones, we are not just looking at a painting of objects.
+We are looking at the soul of a insecure and unstable man.

-Post Impressionism led the way from a naturalistic approach to painting towards one which evoked feeling and emotion through the use of colour and form.
-It would eventually form the basis of the movements, Cubism and Fauvism in the early 1900’s.
+Post Impressionism led the way from a naturalistic approach to painting.
+One which expressed feeling and emotion through the use of colour and form.
+The art movement would eventually inspire artists to develop Cubism and Fauvism in the early 1900’s.